-In 2017, examples of organizations that have held book drives or fundraisers for Adopt A Book have been: Barnes and Noble; Procter and Gamble, GETDOT, Milford City Schools, St. Margaret of York, Hatton Institute for Research, Department of Treasury, BKD Foundation, Cincinnati Art Museum, Madeira City Schools, Bowie Properties, Saxton, William E. Durr Library, Truepoint Wealth Counsel, Villa Madonna Academy, Intelligrated and Ethos Laboratories.
+Examples of organizations that have held book drives or fundraisers for Adopt A Book have been: Barnes and Noble; Procter and Gamble, GETDOT, Milford City Schools, St. Margaret of York, Hatton Institute for Research, Department of Treasury, BKD Foundation, Cincinnati Art Museum, Madeira City Schools, Bowie Properties, Saxton, William E. Durr Library, Truepoint Wealth Counsel, Villa Madonna Academy, Intelligrated and Ethos Laboratories.

 Books are provided to organizations that serve children in need such as Hamilton County Educational Services for their Head start programming, Silverton Elementary School, WordPlay’s Ride for Reading event, Newport Primary and Southgate Elementary in Kentucky, and many other Cincinnati Public Schools and programs.

 Businesses offered collection/drop-off sites where people could easily donate books.
 Collections outgrew the Laman’s bedrooms, garage and basement.
 The Laman twins delivered the books to the schools, organizations, and kids in need.